Golden Agri Resources Ltd

 -

-The company reports that its conflict management system maps all conflicts related to its operations and develops action plans to address them.
-It incorporates transparent monitoring and reporting; the option for the local community and customary groups to access independent legal and technical advice; the ability for complainants to choose individuals or groups to support them or act as observers; as well as the option of a third-party mediator.
+The company reports maintaining open and constructive engagement with communities to avoid social conflicts.
+The company has a conflict management system that maps all conflicts related to its operations and develops action plans to address them.
 The company has also published a guideline on participatory mapping and procedures for social conflict handling.
 However, the information reported is not externally verified.

 -